dfsq/json-server-init/README.md

    Comma-separated fieldname:fieldtype pairs (ex: id:index, username:username)
 ```

-Entry should have specific format: fieldname:fieldtype.
+Entry must have specific format: `fieldname:fieldtype`.

 - **fieldname** - name of the field, only alpha-numeric characters.
 - **fieldtype** - type of the data.
-Corresponds to types [filltext][2] generator uses for fields, refere entire [list][2] for possible values.
+Corresponds to types [filltext][2] generator uses for fields, refer entire [list][2] for possible values.
+Multiple fields concatenation is possible with `+` operator.

-For example, to generate users collection with three fields: id, username and age, one could enter this command:
+For example, to generate `users` collection with four fields: id, username, name and age, one could enter this command:

 ```
 >> What fields should "users" have?
    Comma-separated fieldname:fieldtype pairs (ex: id:index, username:username)
-id:index, fname:firsrName, age:numberRange|18,80
+id:index, username:username, name:firstName+lastName, age:numberRange|18,80
 ```

 #### Add another

-You can add as many collections as necessary, after fields prompt there is a confirmation if more collections needs to be created:
+You can add as many collections as necessary: after fields prompt there is a confirmation if more collections need to be created:

 ```
 > Add another collection? (y/n) n